nginx/unit-docs/source/configuration.rst

                 OpenSSL 1.1.1d  10 Sep 2019

-       Also, make sure your OpenSSL version supports the commands set in this option.
+       Also, make sure your OpenSSL version supports the commands set by this option.

    * - :samp:`session`
      - Object; configures the TLS session cache and tickets for the listener.

+To use a certificate bundle you
+:ref:`uploaded <configuration-ssl>`
+earlier,
-To use a certificate bundle you :ref:`uploaded <configuration-ssl>` earlier, name it in the :samp:`certificate` option of the :samp:`tls` object:
+name it in the :samp:`certificate` option of the :samp:`tls` object:

 .. code-block:: json